maRce10/marce10.github.com/_posts/2018-02-23-Tracking_frequency_countours_when_dominant_frequency_jumps_across_harmonics.md

 date: 23-02-2018
 ---

-When tracking dominant frequency to get frequency contours most algorithms rely on getting the highest amplitude frequency (i.e. dominant frequency) at each time window.
+When tracking dominant frequency in order to obtain a frequency contour most algorithms rely on getting the highest amplitude frequency (i.e. dominant frequency) at each time window.
 This method, however, can be problematic when the highest amplitude is found at different harmonics in different time windows.
 Here, I demonstrate how this issue can be overcome using the new [warbleR](https://cran.r-project.org/package=warbleR) function `track_harm`.

 First install and/or load [warbleR](https://cran.r-project.org/package=warbleR) developmental version (if there is an older [warbleR](https://cran.r-project.org/package=warbleR) version installed it has to be removed first):